Zugar Island-Sudan

 On the third day, after a breakfast of fried fish(again), I took the helm or rather the "watch".
 The autopilot was doing its job, so I managed another day of maths by sitting in the helmsman's swivel chair, balancing my math books on my knees and looking up every 10 minutes to scan the horizon for any vessels.
 Kathryn made yet another coleslaw for lunch!
 No scurvy here; way too many fresh vegetables.

 A change from fish.
 Kathryn and I roasted one of the deer(Tar) legs, and while the oven was on, you guessed it, we also took the opportunity to bake some sweets.
-An apple crumble from home preserved apple and two peach pies made from canned fruit.
+An apple crumble made with home-preserved apples and two peach pies made from canned fruit.
 The Apple crumble was devoured after dinner with half a can of cream.

-Looking at Google Maps, it's incredible that we navigated around all these islands and reefs during the day, let alone at night, without hitting any.
+Authors Note: Looking at Google Maps, it's incredible that yachts navigated around all these islands and reefs during the day, let alone at night, without hitting any of them.
 Neither of the yachts had radar or satellite navigation.
 Franda II would get both in one year in the Gulf of Aqaba.
-The sat nav is a little like GPS these days but does not show a position on a map.
-It would give us a latitude and longitude; we still needed to plot that position on the chart to know where we were and what dangers were around.
+The Sat Nav is similar to GPS, but it does not display a position on a map.
+It would provide a latitude and longitude, which still needed to be plotted on the chart to determine our location and identify potential dangers.
 It would not have helped here, as many reefs and islands were not charted.
 I.e. they were not even drawn on the chart.

-After trying every day since the Hanish islands, Mike finally made contact with Dreamtime on the Radio sked.
+After trying every day since the Hanish Islands, Mike finally made contact with Dreamtime on the Radio Sked.
 They were still at the Hanish Islands and would sail directly to Port Sudan.
-So, in all likelihood, they would beat us there.
+So, in all likelihood, they would arrive there before us.

 We spent the day at Tamashiya.
 Later in the morning, all went ashore but me; I had bread to make, and I also made a couple of peach pies, which I hid till after dinner.
-We had Mum's famous fish chowder for lunch with fresh bread.
+We had Mum's famous fish chowder for lunch, accompanied by fresh bread.
 The boys had a dive but failed to get any food.

 Together, we continued west the following day, towards the Sudanese mainland.
-We anchored near two small unnamed islets and had a dive, catching one small crayfish and spearing some fish.
+We anchored near two small, unnamed islets and went for a dive, catching a small crayfish and spearing some fish.
 Again, Pee-wee's crew dined on Franda II.

-Franda II's crew often enjoyed fish twice a day, which took some inspirational ideas from us two young cooks.
-We frequently found developing new ways of cooking fish with limited resources challenging.
+Franda II's crew often enjoy fish twice a day, which took some inspirational ideas from us two young cooks.
+We frequently found it challenging to develop new ways of cooking fish with limited resources.
 Sometimes, a different fish would be enough of a change.
-Tuna is a dry fleshed fish, so it was good for baking with onions and tomatoes in a white sauce.
+Tuna is a dry-fleshed fish, so it was suitable for baking with onions and tomatoes in a white sauce.
 Dorado was fantastic, pan-fried and served with rice and a ginger sauce.
 Shark was great fried or cooked in batter.
-But there were limits to our imagination and ingredients.
+However, there were limits to our imagination and the ingredients available.
 So, menus were often repeated.
 My brothers were in charge of cooking the crayfish.
-They used the big pot full of salt water heated on the primus in the cockpit.
+They used the large pot filled with salt water, heated on the Primus stove in the cockpit.
 Dad was in charge of fileting the fish.

 Finally, after 19 days of mostly day sailing and 630NM, we arrived in Port Sudan.
 The doctor responded to our "Q" flag flying from the starboard spreader and came out for our "Free Pratique"(Free of disease), but the customs official did not show.
 Pee-wee arrived just a few hours behind us.

-I was excited to see that Dreamtime was already here after taking only 8 days from Djibouti, including 3 anchored at the Hanish Islands.
+I was excited to see that Dreamtime had already arrived after taking only 8 days from Djibouti, including 3 days anchored at the Hanish Islands.
 They had beaten us by 5 hours.
 Tina and I were pleased to be reunited and spent time doing our school work together.
 It always seemed easier to do schoolwork with someone else.
 Tina and Freya were doing full-on Australian Correspondence school and returned their work for marking.
 Dreamtime was occasionally stuck in a port, waiting for schoolwork to arrive.
-On the other hand, Kathryn and I had bought several years of Maths and English on Franda II and the answer books.
+On the other hand, Kathryn and I had brought several years of Math and English materials on Franda II, including the answer books.
 We did not need to wait for mail or post schoolwork back.

 On the third day, the customs had still not come to clear us, but we all went ashore anyway.
 I found Sudan a cleaner town than Djibouti.
 Here, all the men wear long white "nightgowns".
 Women are seldom seen.

-The black market exchange rate is 50 Piastres for 1 American Dollar against the bank's rate of 33 Piastres.
+The black market exchange rate is 50 Piastres for 1 American Dollar, compared to the bank's rate of 33 Piastres.
 Food was cheap.
 A 24lb watermelon was 75 Piastra's US$1.5

 Port Sudan was a small, busy port with many high-sided Egyptian Dhows.
-Camels strutted along the port banks, and the donkey cart delivered mail.
+Camels strutted along the port's bank, and the donkey cart delivered mail.

 The Dhow crew of "Alkaptainsaid" befriended the foreign yacht crews.
-The younger members were invited aboard the Dhow for a visit.
-The three young men were encouraged to share the hubly bubbly - Hookah with the crew.
-We four young ladies were not required to join in Men's business.
+We, the younger members, were invited aboard the Dhow for a visit.
+My brothers and Steve were encouraged to share the hubbly bubbly - Hookah with the crew; being female, I and the others were not required to join in Men's business.
 Neither my brothers nor Steve would let on what they had smoked.
 The crew shared some wonderful dried dates with us and kindly gave us a few from a hefty 50kg sack to share with our families.